TrickfireRobotics/urc-2023/docs/code_overview.md

 2. **The interface** -> This deals making it easy to interact with the rover by exposing functions such as `runMotor()` or `getMotorState()`

 3. **High-level code** -> This implements the subsystems found on the rover.
-It directly talks to the interface in order to get the rover to physicall do things.
+It directly talks to the interface in order to get the rover to physical do things.
 Notice how the high-level code does not care about the hardware, thus making it easier to focus on the **algorithms** rather than fighting the hardware.

 ![Code Funnel](./resources/code_funnel.png)

 ## Mission Control
-The mission control is a piece of software that allows us to intereact with the rover over a browser as it is written in Vue.js/Typescript.
+The mission control is a piece of software that allows us to interact with the rover over a browser as it is written in Vue.js/Typescript.
 Cameras, controller input, telemetry data, controlling motors, life-detection results, and so on are all shown here.

 A very important concept is that the mission control acts as a **CLIENT** when sending and getting data from the rover.
 This means that the mission control